christopher-b/cbennell.com/src/_posts/2024-09-12-filtering-by-association-count-in-complex-models-in-rails.md

 coverImage: pegs.jpeg
 ---

 I recently tried to optimize a slow page, and bumped into some limitations in the way Rails works with complex associations.
+{: .lead }

 The models I'm working with are `Courses`, `Users`, and `Enrollments`.
 There is a many-to-many relationship between `Courses` and `Users`, with `Enrollments` acting as the join model.
 Enrollments also have a `role`, indicating if the user is a student, a teacher, etc. I’ve implemented some unconventional `has_many` relationships, which I may explain in a future post.

 {% code ruby caption="app/models/course.rb" %}
 class Course < ApplicationRecord